vsc-cnst/SublimeTextFileFilter/README.md

 ### Filter File command

 1. From `Command Palette`, run `vsc : Filter File` command.
+2. Select
-2. Select     - Select one of the options    - `prompt` for a new/custom RegExp (RegExp may be multi-line)3.
-File is now filter
+    - Select one of the options
+    - `prompt` for a new/custom RegExp (RegExp may be multi-line)
+    - `clear` clear all filter and highlights

+3. File is now filter

 ### Folding Type command

 Adjust how content is collapsed around matches for better readability

 1. From `Command Palette`, run `vsc : Filter File : Folding Style` command.
+    1.1

 ### Highlight Type command

 Adjust how matched text is highlighted

 1. From `Command Palette`, run `vsc : Filter File : Highlight Style` command.

+### Clear command

+Clear all fitlers

+1. From `Command Palette`, run `vsc : Filter File : Clear` command.